jeffgbutler/TanzuWorkshops/cnr/README.md

   -p '{"data":{"default-tls-secret":"contour-external/default-cert"}}'
 ```

-Configue Knative to aut-redirct HTTP requests to HTTPS, then change the route template
+Configure Knative to auto-redirct HTTP requests to HTTPS, then change the route template
 so that it will work with our single level wildcard.

 ```shell